whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 - black for punctuation
 - orange for ???
 - green for variables
-- blue for Wikidata items and properties
+- blue for Wikidata items (Q-numbers) and properties (P-numbers)

-- Cats replace with Presidents of Egypt
+When you float your cursor over an item or property, a pop-up will tell you its label and description.
+The cats example is the simplest query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
+By changing the last Q-number, we can search for all instances of something else.
+For example, try changing `Q146` to `Q3024240`.
+Float your cursor over this new item to see what it is, then execute the query and skim the results.

 - Find one that can be filtered with date to make it historical.

 Second, Wikidata offers a graphic query interface.
 This can't do all of things that SPARQL can do, but it can set up a basic structure for your queries.